syncfusion-content/windowsforms-docs/WindowsForms/Radial-Gauge/Installation-and-Deployment.md

 ---
 layout: post
-title: Installation-and-Deployment | WindowsForms | Syncfusion
+title: Installation and deployment in Windows Forms Radial Gauge | Syncfusion
-description: installation and deployment
+description: Learn here all about installation and deployment of Syncfusion Windows Forms Radial Gauge control and more.
 platform: WindowsForms
 control: Gauge
 documentation: ug
 ---

-# Installation and deployment
+# Installation and deployment in Windows Forms Radial Gauge

 This section covers information on installation, the process of viewing samples through the sample browser, and the locations of samples and source code.